Find more information about what we believe, our core doctrine, and our denomination, the EFCA (Evangelical Free Church of America) HERE.

 "We were invited to the newly forming EFCN in 1957 by a knock on the door of our home.
 We had visited many churches, but found that this one honored God's Word.
 We have stayed here for 52 years because it still honors His Word, preaching the gospel to those here, near and far.
 Three of our sons are serving as missionaries in Africa because of this church!" - Fred and Shirley Carpenter, charter members

 The next several decades meant moves to four new locations for the Naperville church and six new Senior Pastors.

 "Done by ordinary people of faith, trust, and vision.
 No one person, no millionaires, just many faithful committed trusting believers." -Spence Sawyer, early member in 1966

 In 1983, land was purchased at Hobson and College Roads and plans were drawn up for a new facility.
-The vision for the new campus was outward – to win more people for Jesus.
-Money was tight and the move took a lot of prayer and faith; but in 1984, ground was broken and services began in this location in October 1985.
+The vision for the new site was outward – to win more people for Jesus.
+Money was tight and the move took a lot of prayer and faith; but in 1984, ground was broken and services began at this location in October 1985.

 In 2009, we changed our name to The Compass Church, to better reflect the diverse residential backgrounds of our congregation, as well as to reflect the multi-site vision from our elders while maintaining the Free Church denomination.

 In October 2010, we held our first official multi-site services at Crone Middle School on 111th Street – with 111 families in attendance.
 That campus has since moved to 103rd Street in Naperville, IL and has changed names to the South Naperville Campus.